 - Pay your taxes.
 The buyer pays for the property tax transfer in Greece, which is set at 3% since 2014.
 Watch out, though- you won’t be able to do so without an AFM, which is like a Greek social security number.
 You can get one by filling out M1 and M7 tax forms.

 If you’re looking for a mortgage or home loan, you may struggle to do so; banks in the country have largely halted real estate lending due to the numerous “bad” mortgages they’ve already been saddled with since the market crash.

 While it’s technically possible for a foreigner to get a mortgage in Greece, you may be better off working with your local bank for a loan instead.
 If you’d prefer to try your luck with a Greek bank, you’ll be better off at an institution you’re already banking with.
 Learn how to open a bank account in Greece to bolster your chances.

 Typically you’ll be asked to pay 10% of the property’s total value to “reserve” it.
+If you are looking for a way to send money to Greece, Wise could be an option.
 You can do so with your Wise borderless account, or move money via Wise to get the real exchange rate and cut down on international transfer fees.

 As you’re setting your total budget, it’s a good idea to recognize what kinds of fees you’ll need to pay up front.
 While it’s important to do your own research, these fees are some standard ones to look out for:

 - Agency/Agent fees: 1.5-2.5%

 - Lawyer fees: .40-1% + 23% VAT